-The best help desk software and ticketing systems make it simple and easy to manage a single software support platform online for both customers and staff.
+The best help desk software makes it simple and easy to manage a single software support platform online for both customers and staff.

 Help desk software isn't just for ticketing support for staff either, as it can easily be used for front-facing customer support issues.
 This has been underlined by the recent pandemic, with enterprises moving customer support platforms online instead of relying on telephone call centers.